 If all else fails, hang up!
 If an unwanted call does get through, and the caller won’t go away, don’t be afraid to put the phone down.
 You’re not being rude – they are!

-What to do if you're caught out by a phone scammer
+What to do if you're caught out by a phone scam

 - Report the incident to Action Fraud.
+You can report the scam online or by calling 0300 123 2040.
 Remember that anyone can become a victim of a scam and reporting it could stop others falling victim to the same scam.

-- If you or your relative has been tricked into giving your bank details to a scammer over the phone, contact your or their bank immediately.
+- If you, or your relative, have been tricked into giving your bank details to a scammer over the phone, report it to your bank immediately.
 They will take the necessary action to stop the scammers using your cards or gaining access to your account.

 - Postal scams, Doorstep scams, Online scams: find out more about other types of scams that affect older people.